+The primary applications of FLIGHT are those, in which a precise timing service across indoor environments is desired with minimal communications.
+For instance, body area networks and healthcare monitoring networks need to detect and report a series of gestures, movements, and accidents (e.g., falling down).
+Clock calibration could be adopted in such applications since event detections rely on an accurate data timing sequence.
 Absolute time values of sensory data, however, are not necessarily needed.
 In such a scenario, nodes are attached to human bodies.
-The miniature requirement on the node size prevents prior external signal based approaches, e.g., [12-14], from being applied due to the extra hardware requirement.
+The miniature requirement on the node size prevents prior external signal based approaches, e.g., [13]-[15], from being applied due to the extra hardware requirement.
 On the other hand, the node density in such applications could be high.
-Frequent message exchanges of radio-based approaches, like [8-10], can influence the regular event detection and report.
+Frequent message exchanges of radio-based approaches, like [9]-[11], can influence the regular event detection and report.
 Against such issues, body area and healthcare monitoring networks would greatly benefit from the design of FLIGHT.

-In wireless sensor networks, clock calibration can support many services as well, like the target tracking, the topology control, and the event logging for diagnosis where the order of events rather than their precise time matters [17-19].
-Sensor networks normally consist of hundreds, or even thousands of nodes [20].
-Extra hardware components [12-14] may dramatically increase the deployment and maintenance costs.
-On the other hand, the useable bandwidth resources of sensor nodes are usually limited (e.g., due to low data rates [21] and duty-cycled operation mode [22]).
-FLIGHT is parallel to the wireless communication, which saves the bandwidth resource and simplifies the MAC protocol design.
+In wireless sensor networks, clock calibration can support many services as well, like the target tracking, the topology control, and the event logging for diagnosis where the order of events rather than their precise time matters.
+Sensor networks normally consist of hundreds, or even thousands of nodes.
+Extra hardware components [13]-[15] may dramatically increase the deployment and maintenance costs.
+On the other hand, the useable bandwidth resources of sensor nodes are usually limited (e.g., due to low data rates and duty-cycled operation mode).
+FLIGHT is parallel to the wireless communication, which saves bandwidth and simplifies the MAC design.
+A variety of location-based services for mobile devices can benefit from the extended design from FLIGHT for the context recognition.
+We can avoid launching services improperly to save energy and guarantee their performance.
+For instance, before turning on GPS, one may first check whether it is outside a building.
+Before searching for the access points of WiFi, one may check whether it is inside or near buildings.
+Due to the requirements on expensive sensors, solutions like [18] may not be applicable for low-end smart phones and embedded devices, e.g., on-board GPS module, embedded computer system, mobile sensor motes.
+The solution proposed in this paper, however, can overcome the hardware barrier and achieve a lightweight context recognition efficiently.